Scarborough father-of-three jailed after pointing carving knife within inch of woman's face

 Police arrived at the house, but Hesketh had seemingly disappeared.

-They searched Hinderwell Place and found his black jumper and hat and the carving knife which he had dumped in the street.
+They searched the Scarborough address and found his black jumper and hat and the carving knife which he had dumped in the street.

 He was found nearby where an officer drew his Taser gun before arresting him.